-To meet our legal and regulatory obligations, we hold your information while you are a member and for a period of time after that.
-Appendix 3 (Page 19) will help you understand how long we hold some of your data for.
+To meet our legal and regulatory obligations, we hold your information while you are a member and for a period of time after that, in line our policy requirements, which generally align with legislative requirements.
+The table below will help you understand how long we hold some of your data for.
 We hold all data while you are an active member with us.

 While these retention periods are our policy, they are also subject to legal, regulatory and business requirements, which may require us to hold the information for a longer period.
-This includes meeting minimum retention standards for our Anti-Money Laundering requirements.
+This includes meeting minimum retention standards for our Anti Money Laundering requirements.
 External authorities may also require us to retain data for longer than our policy.
-We must do this to protect the interests of both ourselves and members.
-We seek to continuously assess and delete data to ensure it not held for longer than necessary.
+We must do this to protect the interests of both ourselves and members We continuously assess and delete data to ensure it not held for longer than necessary.